Overview

 advise@temple.edu

 Students in the Lew Klein College of Media and Communication are advised by professional academic advisors and faculty advisors.
 Klein College students can make advising appointments on the online appointment system, which is accessible on the Klein College tab on TUportal, or by visiting the Klein Academic Advising Center, located on the ground floor of Annenberg Hall.
 Consult your major departmental office for assignment to an appropriate faculty advisor.
-Effective Fall 2021, Klein Advising implemented a caseload advising system so that every student has an assigned academic advisor.
+Klein Advising operates on a caseload advising system so that every student has an assigned academic advisor.

 To further enhance our commitment to student success, we have instituted the Klein Rising Program, which includes two required one-credit courses, both of which are strongly supported by a staff of trained peer mentors: